nndi-oss/pg_reloaded/README.md

 PG Reloaded
 ===

-PG Reloaded is a simple tool to help developers restore PostgreSQL databases periodically.
-Useful for databases used for online demos where you want to reset the demo data after users have played with your system and also for local development where you can schedule your databases to be restored from a dump.
+`pg_reloaded` is a simple command-line tool to help developers restore PostgreSQL databases periodically.
+It's useful for restoring databases used for online demos where you want to reset the demo data after users have played with your system and also for local development where you can schedule your databases to be restored from a dump.